openqasm/openqasm/source/language/openpulse.rst

-This grammar is motivated by the original OpenPulse specification, a JSON wire-format for pulse-level quantum programs defined in the paper `Qiskit Backend Specifications for OpenQASM and OpenPulse Experiment <https://arxiv.org/abs/1809.03452>`_.
+This grammar is motivated by the original OpenPulse specification, a JSON wire-format for pulse-level quantum programs defined in the paper `Qiskit Backend Specifications for OpenQASM and OpenPulse Experiment`_:cite:`mckay2018`.
 The textual format described here has several advantages over the original JSON format:

 - Improved readability